 My Puerto Rican Skin

 My beloved grandmother passed away in 1980.
 I was 18 and selfish and not emotionally present.
 She spent the last year of her life in and out of hospitals, but all I remember from that time were trips to the beach.
 Even during her wake, I was more of an observer and less a participant.
 Fast forward to this year, and my mother’s passing.
 I was not going to make the same mistake again.

-This immersion meant, among other things, sleeping in a bedroom without bug screens or air conditioning 100 degree weather.
+This immersion meant, among other things, sleeping in a bedroom without bug screens or air conditioning in 100 degree weather.
 It meant waking up at 7:00 a.m. as cars drove by slowly, with speakers mounted on their hoods, blaring sales promotions from local stores — Llamen Ahora!
 It meant uptempo renditions of Silent Night sung en espanol and arranged with a salsa beat.
 It meant frequent road-side stops for a cervecita fria y una alcapurria (Google it).

 The wake was a see-saw of emotions.
 Imagine a somber discussion about my mom being completely lucid until the end, deciding herself against intubation and directing her husband to sign the appropriate papers.
-Imagine an observation about her boobs — “They’re bigger than the ones she had removed, and have you noticed that one of them is sliding down her side?”
+Imagine an observation at the casket about her boobs — “They’re bigger than the ones she had removed, and have you noticed that one of them is sliding down her side?”
 Imagine the tiny funeral parlor filled with the smell of fry oil late in the day as the attendant began cooking empanadas for the crowd.
 Then imagine holding someone close while their entire body trembles with grief.